Internal Medicine: Faculty Recruitment

 Explore Ann Arbor

-Michigan Medicine seeks to recruit and retain a diverse workforce as a reflection of our commitment to serve the diverse people of Michigan and to maintain the excellence of the University.
-We welcome applications from anyone who would bring additional dimensions to the University’s research, teaching, and clinical mission, including women, members of minority groups, protected veterans and individuals with disabilities.
-The Department of Internal Medicine - like the University of Michigan as a whole - is committed to a policy of nondiscrimination and equal opportunity for all persons and will not discriminate against any individual because of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight or veteran status.
-The University of Michigan is an Equal Employment Opportunity/Affirmative Action Employer.
+The Department of Internal Medicine, like the University of Michigan as a whole, is firmly committed to a policy of nondiscrimination and equal opportunity for all.
+We will not discriminate based on race, color, national origin, age, marital status, sex, sexual orientation, gender identity or expression, disability, religion, height, weight, or veteran status.
+The University of Michigan is an Equal Employment Opportunity Employer.

 Contact Us